 5. Click “Connect.”

-Enjoy your secure transfers with the extra layer of encryption!
+Now that you are connected to your site, you can securely upload a big amount of files to your website with the extra layer of encryption!
 If you liked this tutorial, you’re bound to love our amazing 10-component platform, too.

 Secure Hosting is the Essence of 10Web